Glossary¶

 CST¶

 The concrete syntax tree that preserves source structure and hidden nodes.
-The CST is especially useful for formatting and source-aware editor features.
+Use it for formatting and source-aware editor features.

 PegiumParser¶

-The user-facing parser base class used to define Pegium grammars in C++.
+The user-facing parser base class for defining Pegium grammars in C++.

 Terminal<T>¶